 When it is time for your parent to move to a senior living community you will discover that there are a number of different types of communities available.
 The communities range from those that will allow your parent to live with a high level of independence to those that can provide assistance with all activities of daily living.
 The best choice is a community that has the resources to provide the appropriate level of care while allowing your parent to have a high quality of life.
 Two types of senior living communities that adult children often explore for their parents include assisted living and memory care.
-You can decide which one is best for your parent by learning about each type of community and comparing what they offer to the needs of your parent.
+You can decide which one is best for your parent by learning about each type of community and comparing what they offer to meet the needs of your parent.

 Assisted living is a type of community that can provide your parent with some help while still allowing them independence.
 You will find that assisted living communities differ in the amount and type of help they offer.
 Your parent can get help with some activities of daily living (ADLs) that may become difficult as they age such as medication management and assistance with personal care tasks.
 In addition, there are some communities that can serve residents with mild to moderate medical needs.
 However, some types of medical needs are too complex to be handled in an assisted living community.
 You can read an in-depth description of the levels of care available at some assisted living communities here.